IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 {: indent='8'}
 if_tzone:
 : The if_tzone
-  option identifies the time zone for GMT support (TODO: specify better).
+  option identifies the time zone for GMT support.
+This option has never been specified in greater detail, and, unless it identifies something such as an [IANA time zone database](https://www.iana.org/time-zones) timezone, woudl be insufficient for converting between UTC and local time, and SHOULD NOT be used.
+Instead, the if_iana_tzname option SHOULD be used if time zone information is to be specified.
 {: vspace='0'}

-Example: TODO: give a good example.
+Example: none

 {: indent='8'}